sirix777/sentry-psr/README.md

 - `Sirix\SentryPsr\Middleware\SentryErrorMiddleware`
 - `Sirix\SentryPsr\Helper\SentryHelper`

+Notes:

-Note: Console-related factories are auto-registered when `symfony/console` is installed (i.e., when `Symfony\Component\Console\Command\Command` exists).
+- Console-related factories are auto-registered when `symfony/console` is installed (i.e., when `Symfony\Component\Console\Command\Command` exists).
 If `symfony/console` is not present or you need custom wiring, see the Console integration section.
+- The Symfony EventDispatcher factory and aliases are registered only when `symfony/event-dispatcher` is installed (i.e., when `Symfony\Component\EventDispatcher\EventDispatcher` exists).

-### Aliases added by ConfigProvider (when symfony/console is present)
+### Aliases added by ConfigProvider (when symfony/event-dispatcher is present)

-When `symfony/console` is installed (e.g., for Laminas CLI or a Symfony Console app), the `ConfigProvider` also registers helpful service aliases so you can type-hint against PSR-14 and common Laminas CLI expectations:
+When `symfony/event-dispatcher` is installed, the `ConfigProvider` also registers helpful service aliases so you can type-hint against PSR-14 and common Laminas CLI expectations:

 - `Psr\EventDispatcher\EventDispatcherInterface` ⇒ `Symfony\Component\EventDispatcher\EventDispatcher`
 - `'Laminas\Cli\SymfonyEventDispatcher'` ⇒ `Symfony\Component\EventDispatcher\EventDispatcher`

-These aliases are only active when `Symfony\Component\Console\Command\Command` is available.
+These aliases are only active when `Symfony\Component\EventDispatcher\EventDispatcher` is available.
 They map to the dispatcher created by `Sirix\SentryPsr\ConsoleEventDispatcher\ConsoleEventDispatcherFactory`.

 ## HTTP: SentryErrorMiddleware (PSR-15)